Quitch/Queller-AI/README.md

 - Cautious
  - Looks for overwhelming odds in battle
- - Goes T2 as soon as it can afford to
+ - Goes T2 faster than normal
  - Will get orbital as soon as possible on multi-planet systems

 - Land